 Related: Top E-Commerce Trends for 2017

-Amazon also offers Amazon Prime as an annual subscription which offers customers a myriad of benefits including free two day shipping and access to an extensive library of media.
+Amazon also offers Amazon Prime as an annual subscription which offers Amazon Prime Members a myriad of benefits including free two day shipping and access to an extensive library of media.
 As a small retailer, it may seem infeasible to you to utilize this type of recurring model, but I’m here to tell you it’s not.
 Any form of recurring deliverable warrants a payment model, not just software or large retailers.

 Take electric toothbrush company Quip for example.
 Their model is simple, but recurring.
 A customer initially purchases a toothbrush, but in the process signs up to receive a new “refill” every three months which contains a new brush head.
 I bet no one had previously imagined that a toothbrush would be a successful subscription service!

 You will win your customer’s heart, and dollars, if you give them something they want before they even ask for it.
 Take a look at your return policy, shipping policy, and what you’re offering your customers.
-By exceeding customer expectations you will stand out, not only from Amazon, but from other retailers as well.
+By exceeding customer experience along with expectations you will stand out, not only from Amazon, but from other retailers as well.
 Here are some ways to pleasantly surprise your customers:

 - 30-Day Money Back Guarantee Offering a money back guarantee isn’t a groundbreaking new strategy, but it does single to your customers that you stand behind your product and believe that they will too.